Cryptolens/docs/messaging/notifications.md

 ```

 ### Broadcast a message
 New messages can be sent on [this page](https://app.cryptolens.io/Message).
+You can also use our [API endpoint](https://app.cryptolens.io/docs/api/v3/CreateMessage).